-A carburetor is used on a snowblower to regulate the amount of fuel that is mixed with air to form a combustion in the engine cylinder.
-When it isn’t able to function properly, a snowblower may stop running due to a lack of fuel.
+A carburetor is used on a snowblower to regulate the amount of fuel that is mixed with air to form combustion in the engine cylinder.
+When it isn’t able to function properly, the engine may stop running due to a lack of fuel.

 When this happens to your carburetor, it must be removed from the snowblower and cleaned.
 You will have to rebuild it or replace it if you find any damaged parts or the carburetor is in bad condition so cleaning does not help.

 SOLUTION: To better determine if you are experiencing a running problem due to a dirty carburetor, perform these quick steps:

 - Confirm you are getting good fuel flow to the carburetor.